kxseven/axe/docs/content/user-guide/installing.md

     cloudfront=true
     ```

-### Kerberos authenticated IAM Role using SAML2
+### API Credentials using Kerberos/Active Directory SAML2

-!!! note "Authenticated Form Access"
+!!! warning "Credentials Expire after 4 Hours"
+    Identities that load and generate temporary credentials are created with a fixed expiry.
+This is described [here in the AWS docs](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetSessionToken.html).
+Although the new default is to expire credentials in 12 hours the **AXE tools default to requesting expiry after four hours**

-    This is used for when access to the portal that generates SAML2 tokens requires an authenticated Kerberos token
-    itself.
-This is common in corporate/enterprise environments that make use of an IDP so that Active Directory
-    credentials can be uplifted to provide access to predefined roles in AWS IAM via federated login
+ - This is used for when access to the portal that generates SAML2 tokens requires an authenticated Kerberos token     itself which is common in corporate/enterprise environments that make use of an IDP so that Active Directory     credentials can be uplifted to provide access to predefined roles in AWS IAM via federated login

  - The folder structure is slightly different and needs to contain an `idp_params.json` file that configures which parameters are needed from the Federated Identity Provider